Timinator2000/Algorithm_X/12 - your turn/03 - killer sudoku extreme.md

 # Solving Every Grid Logically

-Backtracking involves making a guess and then backtracking if that guess leads to a dead end or the path has been fully explored.
+Backtracking involves making a guess and then backing up if that guess leads to a dead end or the path has been fully explored.
 It is possible to solve every Killer Sudoku grid in the puzzle without making a single guess.
 In the original puzzle, did you use a class structure similar to this?

 { Class Diagram 1 }